laserlemon/rspec-wait/README.md

       ticker.start
     end

-    it "starts a blank tape" do
+    it "starts with a blank tape" do expect(ticker.tape).to eq("")
-      expect(ticker.tape).to eq("")
     end

-    it "writes the message one letter at a time" do wait_for { ticker.tape }.to eq("··-·")
+    it "sends the message in Morse code one letter at a time" do wait_for { ticker.tape }.to eq("··-·")
       wait_for { ticker.tape }.to eq("··-· ---")
       wait_for { ticker.tape }.to eq("··-· --- ---")